bengrunfeld/study-notes/cheesemaking/cheesemaking_process.md

 By watching for flocculation, you can judge the total cut time better than by just watching for a "clean break"

+Once you see flocculation, the time is noted, then multiplied by a specific factor (see Table 2-2, p.
+47).

+**The resulting number is the time from adding the coagulant to cutting.**

 #### Testing milk for coagulation before making cheese

 (this is so cool!!)